czakon/CarND-LaneLines-P1/writeup.md

 ### Reflection

 ###1.
-My pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+My main steps of my pipeleine are included in the `find_lines` function.
+I've made this general enough that I don't use the name `process_image`.
+There are seven major steps to the pipeline:

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+1. Color selection.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...